vOptSolver/vOptGeneric.jl/README.md

 Before your first local or distant use,
 1. run Julia and when the terminal is ready with the prompt `julia` on screen,
-2. add as follow the two mandatory packages to your Julia distribution:
+2. add as follow the mandatory packages to your Julia distribution:

 ```
 julia> Pkg.add("vOptGeneric.jl")